Home » Blog Posts » 15 Epic Things To Do In Tbilisi, Georgia

 Is Tbilisi safe for solo female travel?

 In my experience this is a safe city.
 I have traveled here on my own and never experienced any issues.
-But as with all cities these days, be aware of your surroundings.
 Use Bolt App for taxi journeys, and don’t pass out personal information to strangers.

 How Many Days To Spend in Tbilisi?